Al-Hayat Media Center: 2016-2017

 On 28 July 2017, it released an online video series in English and Arabic entitled "Inside the Caliphate", which focuses on life inside the Islamic State.
 The first episode dealt with the new currency of the Islamic State and said how it should be used around the globe, The second video dealt with the battle of Raqqa where Australian Islamic State militant under the alias Abu Adam talked about "Victory being near".
-The third episode talked about the siege of Marawi and the Islamic state soldiers in the conflict, in which it was released the Brothers in Marawi nasheed.
-The fourth episode gives a speech from a Singaporean Islamic state militant under the alias Abu 'Uqayl talking about U.S. and British involvement in the Syrian civil war, and targets Prince Harry and the British government.
+The third episode talked about the siege of Marawi and the Islamic State soldiers in the conflict, in which it was released the Brothers in Marawi nasheed.
+The fourth episode gives a speech from a Singaporean Islamic State militant under the alias Abu 'Uqayl talking about U.S. and British involvement in the Syrian civil war, and targets Prince Harry and the British government.
 The fifth episode gives a speech from Arabic Islamic State militant under the alias Abul Abbass about the loss of territory and to be patient, and threatens non-Islamic State armies and militants in war.
-The sixth episode is a speech from an American Islamic state militant under the alias Abu Salih, who talked about the gun laws in America and told supporters of the Islamic state to buy arms and commit mass shootings.
-The seventh episode shows the Syrian civil war and suicide bombers in VBIEDs attacking Syrian soldiers, it also featured an unknown Islamic state woman fighting with a Kalashnikov.
-The eighth and last episode revolves around the Islamic state's mass propaganda, and American production companies, and told Islamic state supporters to create accounts and post Islamic state videos on platforms like Facebook and Twitter.
+The sixth episode is a speech from an American Islamic State militant under the alias Abu Salih, who talked about the gun laws in America and told supporters of the Islamic State to buy arms and commit mass shootings.
+The seventh episode shows the Syrian civil war and suicide bombers in VBIEDs attacking Syrian soldiers, it also featured an unknown Islamic State woman fighting with a Kalashnikov.
+The eighth and last episode revolves around the Islamic State's mass propaganda, and American production companies, and told Islamic State supporters to create accounts and post Islamic State videos on platforms like Facebook and Twitter.

 On 29 November 2017, it released Flames of War II.

-On 31 December 2017 it spread via Telegram O' Disbelievers of the World (Mécréants de l'humanité) which shows an apocalyptic view of the war between ISIS and the unbelief.
+On 31 December 2017 it spread via Telegram O' Disbelievers of the World (Mécréants de l'humanité) which shows an apocalyptic view of the war between IS and the unbelief.
 The video shows Donald Trump, Bashar al-Assad, Abdullah of Saudi Arabia, Putin, Netanyahu and Emmanuel Macron.
 It features an opening monologue from spokesman Abu Muhammad al-Adnani, and the nasheed is recited by Jean-Michel Clain.

 2018-present

 On 26 January 2018 it released a nasheed in English called Answer the Call where supporters were urged to carry out gruesome terror attacks in Western countries.

-On 21 March 2019, the U.S. Department of State officially deemed al-Hayat an alias of ISIL, and thus a Foreign Terrorist Organization.
+On 21 March 2019, the U.S. Department of State officially deemed al-Hayat an alias of ISIS, and thus a Foreign Terrorist Organization.

 On 26 July 2020, it released a video entitled "Incite the Believers" which shown ideas of terrorist attacks to lone wolf terrorists in western countries.
 In the video, they rated arson as a "5-star" terrorist attack, citing the California wild fires.

-On 10 October 2020, ISIS supporters on Telegram released a nasheed titled "Coldly Kill Them".
+On 10 October 2020, IS supporters on Telegram released a nasheed titled "Coldly Kill Them".
 The nasheed was a ripoff of the Ajnad nasheed "Hubbu Waqumu Ya Al-Ansar" (Getup and rise, oh supporters), and it was uncertain whether the nasheed is affiliated to Al-Hayat.